James Cason 1940 - 2020 - Obituary

 Jim married Helen Sawyer and they had a daughter, Valerie who became a highlight in his life.

 Jim enjoyed working as a Pharmacist in Gainesville but realized that he did not want to be indoors.
 So he returned to school to earn a Master's Degree in Geology.
-He moved to Tallahassee in 1972 with his new wife Susan Bird, to start a long career at the Northwest Florida Water Management District.
+He moved to Tallahassee in 1972 with his new wife Susan Bird, to start his new career with the Florida Department of Natural Resources and later at the Northwest Florida Water Management District.
 Jim joined the Peace Corps in 1990 and spent two years in Poland organizing stormwater programs.
 He traveled extensively thru Europe while he was there.
-He returned to the US in 1992 and settled briefly in Jacksonville then returned to Tallahassee to work for the Florida Department of Environmental Protection until his retirement in 2007.
+He returned to Tallahassee to work for the Florida Department of Environmental Protection as a hydrogeologist until his retirement in 2007.

 Having spent many hours of his youth at the Sebring Race Track, racing was a lifelong passion for Jim.
 After retirement Jim and his good friend Paul Beam built and raced a vintage Porsche 914-6.
 They also attended the Le Mans 24 hour race in France.

 Memorial contributions can be made to Big Bend Hospice of Tallahassee, Florida.
-Due to the current pandemic, a celebration of life will not be held.
-A pictorial dedication will be made available.
+Due to the current pandemic, A Celebration of Life will not be held.
+A pictorial dedication will be available.